Image ALT {ALT}

 Sweet Potato

-Sweet potato is one of the most lover vegetables amongst nutritionists.
-It is an excellent source of beta-carotene and antioxidants that protect the body from free radicals' destructive effects and reduce inflammation.
+Sweet potato is one of the most loved vegetables among nutritionists.
+It is an excellent source of beta-carotene and antioxidants, which protect the body from free radicals' destructive effects and reduce inflammation.

 Endive

-Endive is exceptional in its taste.
-It is excellent in salads with olive oil and is incomparable in vegetable mix.
-Endive's leaves can be stewed or fried.
-Still, most importantly, endive is rich in fiber, potassium, vitamin A and beta-carotene.
-Plant fibers are needed for normal digestion, potassium - for the heart and blood vessels; vitamin A is an antioxidant that reduces the risk of inflammation and strengthens the immune system.
+Endive is exceptional in taste.
+It is excellent in salads with olive oil and incomparable in vegetable mixes.
+Endive leaves can be stewed or fried.
+Still, most importantly, endive is rich in fiber, potassium, vitamin A, and beta-carotene.
+Plant fibers are needed for normal digestion, and potassium is needed for the heart and blood vessels; vitamin A is an antioxidant that reduces the risk of inflammation and strengthens the immune system.

-Ghee oil does not contain lactose, casein, and water, making it a unique product.
-For centuries people have been using ghee oil in Indian recipes and as a treatment tool in Ayurveda — an ancient holistic medicine.
-It is believed that ghee oil has healing properties called Rasayana to increase human life span.
+Ghee does not contain lactose, casein, or water, making it a unique product.
+For centuries, people have used ghee in Indian recipes and as a treatment tool in Ayurveda, an ancient holistic medicine.
+Ghee oil is believed to have healing properties called Rasayana that increase human life span.

 Treating properties of Ghee allow it to be used.